sfc-gh-tmeacham/snowflake-propagate-column-comments/README.md

 1. **`SAFE_QUOTE` UDF**: A helper function that ensures database identifiers are correctly double-quoted, making the procedures robust against non-standard names.
 2. **`COMMENT_PROPAGATION_STAGING` Table**: A table that logs the results of the comment propagation process, including suggested comments or a "not found" status, with a unique `RUN_ID`.
-3. **`RECORD_COMMENT_PROPAGATION_DATA`**: The main procedure that identifies all columns in a table that are missing comments and finds potential comments for them in downstream tables.
+3. **`RECORD_COMMENT_PROPAGATION_DATA`**: The main procedure that identifies all columns in a table that are missing comments and finds potential comments for them in ancestor tables.
 4. **`APPLY_COMMENT_PROPAGATION_DATA`**: A procedure that applies the comments found by the `RECORD_COMMENT_PROPAGATION_DATA` procedure.

 ## Permissions